Pacific Pilotage Authority

 The Pacific Pilotage Authority (Administration de pilotage du Pacifique) is a Crown corporation of the Government of Canada that is responsible for pilotage through coastal waters in British Columbia, including the Fraser River.

 It was established by the Pilotage Act in 1972 as a result of recommendations made by the Royal Commission on Pilotage in Canada.

+In 2023, Julie Gascon was named as the new chief executive officer (CEO) of the organization.